eradatiano/eradatiano/README.md

 # 💫 About Me:
-🔭 I’m currently working on my projects to learn more and implement my ideas with my team <br>👯 I’m looking to collaborate on I am looking for cooperation in any project that has an interesting idea and a good possibility of learning<br>🌱 I’m currently learning Caching and Web security <br>💬 about me: I am the backend developer.
-I started with Python and am currently working as a junior node.js developer.
+🔭 I’m currently working on my projects to learn more and implement my ideas with my team <br>👯 I’m looking to collaborate on I am looking for cooperation in any project that has an interesting idea and a good possibility of learning<br>🌱 I’m currently learning Caching and Web security <br>💬 about me: I'm a backend developer.
+I started with Python and I'm currently working as a junior node.js developer.
 I have worked in two companies so far.
 I learned the basics of web and javascript in Aplens company, and then I participated in building warehouse APIs in a company with nest.js and mongoDB tools!